 In order to continue to be attractive to students and staff, we recognise the need to continue to invest in our infrastructure, both physical and in our key information and data systems.
-Our growth plans will require additional capacity in teaching and student accommodation facilities.
+Our medium term growth plans will require additional capacity in teaching and student accommodation facilities.
 The University currently has relatively low levels of external borrowings, and our future plans will need to be partly funded through additional external financing.

-Liquidity is one of our financial KPIs, and we have set a minimum cash level, as expressed in days of expenditure, to ensure a balanced approach to working capital, cash reserves and cash investment decision making.
-Our approach to planning our finances includes positive cash generation each year, with a growing free cash balance and hence strengthening liquidity.
+Liquidity is one of our financial KPIs, and we have set a minimum cash level, as expressed in days of expenditure, to ensure a balanced approach to working capital, cash reserves and cash investment decision making and also to maintain an overdraft capacity to manage the cyclical nature of the university's operating cycle.